NatachaH/laravel-bootstrap-component/README.md

 *For range you can add 2 hidden input to set the from/to values* *You can set the disabled dates with an array, exemple ['2021-01-05','2021-05-11']* *You can set some events dates with an array, exemple ['2021-01-05' => ['color' => 'danger'] ,'2021-05-11' => ['color' => 'warning']]*
+*Set static to true if the datepicker is in a parent with relative position*

 **Require**
 - JS: ```require('../../vendor/nh/bs-component/resources/js/_datepicker');```